SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

 - Modern Slavery, including controlling including being forced to live in overcrowded accommodation, forced to work for unfair pay, important documentation held by others

-Employees and volunteers have a responsibility to be aware of and alert to signs that all is not well with a tenant.
+Employees and volunteers have a responsibility to be aware of and alert to signs that all is not well with any individual within our care.
 However, they are not responsible for diagnosing, investigating or providing a therapeutic response to abuse.
 In addition, not all concerns relate to abuse, there may well be other explanations.
 It is important to keep an open mind and consider what is known about the person and his or her circumstances.
 No action should be taken without discussion with a member of the management team.

 Safeguarding is everyone’s responsibility.